localmed/ruby-macaroons/README.md

 [![Coverage Status](https://img.shields.io/coveralls/localmed/ruby-macaroons.svg)](https://coveralls.io/r/localmed/ruby-macaroons?branch=master)
 [![Gem Version](https://badge.fury.io/rb/macaroons.svg)](http://badge.fury.io/rb/macaroons)

-This is a Ruby implementation of Macaroons.
-It is still under active development but is in a useable state - please report any bugs in the issue tracker.
+This is a Ruby implementation of macaroons.
+The implementation is stable but should be considered temporary, pending any standardization attempts around macaroons.

 ## What is a Macaroon?
 Macaroons, like cookies, are a form of bearer credential.
 Unlike opaque tokens, macaroons embed *caveats* that define specific authorization requirements for the *target service*, the service that issued the root macaroon and which is capable of verifying the integrity of macaroons it recieves.